Last Updated on June 28, 2022

 Graco comes with multiple models of airless paint sprayers.
 I found the Graco Magnum X5 best for car paint.
 It comes with a paint bucket of 1/5 gallons capacity, and the suction cup is flexible also.
 Use the right paint that matches the color pallet of your car.

 The Graco sprayer can use both thin and un-thin paint material.
 So, you don’t need to thin the paint additionally.
-Once you have filled the bucket and attach it with the sprayer gun, you are all set to go for the final assault.
+Once you have filled the bucket and attached it with the sprayer gun, you are all set to go for the final assault.

 Step 4: Paint the Car